bruno-leal/covid19-portugal-data/tutorials/municipalities_data_scraping/article_scraping.md

 This is the tricky part.

 The table containing the data we want is on the third page of the report.
 We could simply try to scrape the data from the whole page, but that would mean that we would get some trash or noise that we would have to clean afterwards.
 So, the best option is to define the area of the page we want to read by defining its coordinates.
 But how to calculate them?
 One option would be to use a PDF editor that has the ability to do it.
-Another one is to use the standalone executable of **Tabula**, that you can download from https://tabula.technology/.
+Another one is to use the stand-alone executable of **Tabula**, that you can download from https://tabula.technology/.

 Download, unzip and run the tool.
 Then it should open on your browser and you should see something like this.